lumiwallet/lumi-web-core-app/README.md

 - from - you own ethereum address

 After filling in the fields, click the `Build` button.
 If successful, a popup will appear with the transaction hash and raw transaction data.
 If not, a popup will appear with information about the error.

+### BCH transaction
+To make a Bitcoin Cash transaction, you need to add inputs and outputs.
+Input includes:
+- Bitcoin Cash address in Legacy or CashAddr format
+- input amount in satoshi (integer)
+- output N (integer)
+- script data in hex
+- transaction hash
+- private key for the current input in WIF format

+**Note**: All fields are required.

+Output includes:
+- Bitcoin Cash address in Legacy or CashAddr format
+- amount in satoshi (integer)

+**Note**: All fields are required.

+After adding inputs and outputs click the `Build` button to generate the transaction.
+If successful, a popup will appear with the transaction hash and raw transaction data.
+If not, a popup will appear with information about the error.

 ## Requirements
 Node version >= 10.19.0